ivangalkin/sonar-openmarketplace-plugin/README.md

 # Are you SonarQube admin?

-1. Download the JAR file into `<sonar installation directory>/extensions/plugins/` (e.g. `/opt/sonar/extensions/plugins/`)
+1. Download the JAR file into `<sonar installation home>/extensions/plugins/` (e.g. `/opt/sonar/extensions/plugins/`)
-2. Put the line `sonar.updatecenter.url=http\://localhost\:9000/api/openmarketplace/updatecenter` at the bottom of the file  `<sonar installation directory>/conf/sonar.properties` (you might want to adjust the port 9000 according to your customization of `sonar.web.port` if there is any)
+2. Put the line `sonar.updatecenter.url=http\://localhost\:9000/setup/openmarketplace` at the bottom of the file  `<sonar installation home>/conf/sonar.properties` (you might want to adjust the port 9000 according to your customization of `sonar.web.port` if there is any)
 3. Restart your SonarQube server
-4. Now you can add custom plugin repositories additionally to the original one.
+4. Now you can add custom plugin repositories additionally to the original one
    * Go to `http://<sonarserver>/admin/settings?category=open+marketplace`
    * Parametrize your custom repositories
    * Validate your configuration by means of the selftest: `http://<sonarserver>/api/openmarketplace/selftest`